simonem/PhD_Thesis/results.md

 Capturing tools should be easy to adapt, in order to allows the users to deal with the unpredictability of relevance of the captured context.
 This has been implemented in WATCHiT (P3) by means of physical sensor modules.

-*Relation to the research questions: * The paper dresses RQ1 “How sensor-based interfaces can enable pervasive and unobtrusive data collection at work?” and RQ2, “How tangible and playful interaction with digital information can help in engaging reflection processes?”
+*Relation to the research questions: * The paper dresses RQ1 “How computer interfaces can be designed to enable unobtrusive data collection during crisis work?” and RQ2, “How interaction techniques can be designed to facilitate the different phases of a reflection processes?”

 ## Paper 7